UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Can I link multiple rain barrels together?

 Yes!
 One 55-gallon barrel fills up surprisingly fast during a heavy downpour.
 You can easily link multiple rain barrels together using a simple connecting hose attached near the bottom or top rims.
-This daisy-chaining method allows the first barrel to overflow directly into the second, exponentially increasing your total rainwater storage capacity.
+This convenient daisy-chaining method allows the first barrel to overflow directly into the second, exponentially increasing your total rainwater storage capacity.

 Do I need a pump for my rain barrel?

 Most residential rain barrels rely strictly on gravity to move water, which works perfectly for filling standard watering cans or using a low-pressure soaker hose on flat ground.
-However, if you need to push water uphill or want enough pressure to run a standard oscillating sprinkler, you will need to invest in a small submersible utility pump.
+However, if you need to push water uphill or want enough pressure to run a standard oscillating lawn sprinkler, you will need to invest in a small submersible utility pump.

 About the Author